bryanng412/ChillSound/README.md

 ## Product Goals and Priorities

-Chill will allow users to do the following:
+ChillSound will allow users to do the following:

 - [ ] Create an account (MVP)
 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)
+- [ ] Create and delete songs (MVP)
 - [ ] Create, play, edit, and delete playlists (MVP)
 - [ ] Like and leave comments on songs (MVP)
 - [ ] Tag songs with multiple tags (expected feature, but not MVP)